tumi-design/CMPG-323-Overview-30512948/README.md

 - UiPath workflow structure: The main sequence orchestrates the invocation of login sequence, client testing sequence, and project testing sequence workflows.

 To use this automation project, ensure you have:
-- UiPath Studio: Ensure you have UiPath Studio installed.
+- UiPath Studio: UiPath Studio needs to installed.
 - Excel File: The NWU Tech Trends Data Excel file should be downloaded.
 Ensure it is accessible to the robot.
 - Web Application Access: The robot requires credentials and URL for the web application to perform operations.